DavionPAG/FSDI-Final/README.md

 ## How it Works

-- You must be logged in to use the App(create account from home page)
 - On the home page select one of three categories
 - A list will be displayed based on your choice
 - Pick 3 items from the list and hit submit to cast your votes